 Here are 5 Pet Food predictions for the next few years:

-In the past few years, we have seen a large increase in the use of natural colours in pet treats and snacks.
-In regions like Europe, colours from natural sources are already standard in human food products.
+In the past few years, we have seen a large increase in the use of natural colors in pet treats and snacks.
+In regions like Europe, colors from natural sources are already standard in human food products.
 The trend is spreading to North America and emerging markets like China rapidly, and I would expect it will migrate over to kibble launches quickly.
-Additionally, the human food brands conversion to colouring foods in Europe and consumer preference for plant-based natural colours in North America is likely to influence pet owners looking to provide the same benefits to their four legged family member.
+Additionally, the human food brands conversion to coloring foods in Europe and consumer preference for plant-based natural colors in North America is likely to influence pet owners looking to provide the same benefits to their four legged family member.

 The big pet food recall in 2007 still terrifies many owners.
 When you consider pet “parents” are not consuming the same food, it is easy to understand why hesitation still exists when it comes to making a purchase selection.
 A “Made Domestically” claim can be powerful, and we expect brands who are sourcing ingredients locally to leverage this advantage successfully.

 If a pumpkin spice latte is the perfect break in a hectic day for us, then why not a Christmas biscuit for Fido?
 Seasonal in-and-out line extensions are an appealing way for pet food manufacturers to cut through the clutter and gain additional impulse purchases.
 In some human categories like chocolate confection, much of total growth is being driven by such launches, and I would expect to see more in the pet aisle.

 With offerings such as sweet potato chips, beef hide lollipops, and vegetable chews, pet snacks are increasingly resembling human snacks and indulgences in both form and occasion.
 The increase in pet snacking sheds some light on pet obesity problems , but, nevertheless, expect more snack delights for pets to come.